Can you eat raw tofu

 Keep reading to know more!

-Presentation of raw tofu on a plate
+soft white block of raw silken tofu on a plate ready to eat

 What is Raw Tofu?